ppallavi28/food_app/README.md

 # food_app
-Master Branch contains backend code for the application Frontend code Branch contains frontend code for the application
+Master Branch contains backend code for the application and Frontend code Branch contains frontend code for the application